gustawdaniel/gustawdaniel/src/content/blog/en/2016-11-29-data-logging-with-mysql-ajax-and-behat.md

 ## AJAX

-Cuando tenemos una base de datos lista y scripts para manejarla, no hay nada que nos impida completar el proyecto escribiendo el front end.
-Asumimos que la instalación fue exitosa y `bower` instaló los paquetes necesarios - es decir, `"bootstrap": "v4.0.0-alpha.5"` en el directorio `web`.
-Dado que `jQuery` es una dependencia para `Bootstrap`, podemos usarlo al crear scripts.
+When we have a ready database and scripts to handle it, there is nothing preventing us from completing the project by writing the front end.
+We assume that the installation was successful and `bower` installed the necessary packages - that is `"bootstrap": "v4.0.0-alpha.5"` in the `web` directory.
+Since `jQuery` is a dependency for `Bootstrap`, we can use it when creating scripts.

-Nuestro front end consiste en tres archivos: `web/index.html`, `web/css/style.css` y `web/js/site.js`.
-Aquí están:
+Our front end consists of three files: `web/index.html`, `web/css/style.css`, and `web/js/site.js`.
+Here they are:

 > web/index.html